ROS Package

 for propagation in ros ecosystem.

-Add the node developed into the tutorial "move the robot" into your package
+Add the node developed into the tutorial "move the robot" into your package tuto_kickoff

-move_tbot
+as a move_tbot

 .